 Each moment is different.
 A good street photographer has the imagination to observe the art in reality and showcase it beautifully.

 Street photographers explore the underlying meaning behind human emotions and situations.
-In street photography, the pictures speak about hope, sadness, happiness, and living life, one needs to have the vision to decipher such emotions.
+Although the pictures speak about hope, sadness, happiness, and living life in street photography, one needs to have the vision to decipher such emotions.

 The Basics Of Street Photography